open-edge-insights/eii-core/docker_setup/README.md

 1. Building the iei containers from source

-    * Follow below steps to generate certificates, provision and build/start ETA.
+    * Follow below steps to generate certificates, provision and build/start IEI.

         1. Certificates generation: